Iranian protests against compulsory hijab: Islamic Republic's Penal Code

 Under the judicial system of the Islamic Republic of Iran imposed shortly after the Iranian Revolution of 1979, article 638 of the 5th book of Islamic Penal Code, called "Sanctions and deterrent penalties", states that women who do not wear a hijab may be imprisoned from ten days to two months and/or required to pay fines from Rls.50,000 to Rls.500,000.
 Fines are recalculated in the courts to index for inflation.
 This has been translated and published by the Legal Information Institute of Cornell Law School.

-Article 639 of the same book says, two types of people shall be sentenced one year to ten years' imprisonment; first a person who establishes or directs a place of immorality or prostitution, second, a person who facilitates or encourages people to commit immorality or prostitution.
+Article 639 states that two categories of people shall be sentenced to between one and ten years' imprisonment; first, a person who establishes or directs a place of immorality or prostitution, and second, a person who facilitates or encourages people to commit immorality or prostitution.

 These are some of the laws under which some protesters were charged.
-During the Iranian revolution in 1979, the veil was used as a way to protest Pahlavi's government.
+During the Iranian revolution in 1979, the veil was used as a way to protest The Pahlavi government.

 Background

-Before the Iranian Revolution, during the reign of Mohammad Reza Pahlavi, the hijab was not compulsory, though some Iranian women during this period wore headscarves or chador.
+Before the Iranian Revolution, during the reign of Mohammad Reza Pahlavi, the hijab was not compulsory, although some Iranian women chose to wear headscarves or chadors.

-After the 1979 Islamic revolution, the hijab gradually became compulsory.
-In 1979, Ruhollah Khomeini announced that women should observe Islamic dress code; His statement sparked demonstrations, the 1979 International Women's Day protests in Tehran, which were met by government assurances that the statement was only a recommendation.
-Hijab was subsequently made mandatory in government and public offices in 1980, and in 1983 it became mandatory for all women.
+Following the 1979 Islamic revolution, the hijab gradually became mandatory.
+In 1979, Ruhollah Khomeini announced that women should observe the Islamic dress code; His statement sparked demonstrations with the 1979 International Women's Day protests in Tehran, which were met by government assurances that the statement was only a recommendation.
+The hijab was subsequently made mandatory in government and public offices in 1980, and in 1983 it became mandatory for all women.

-In 2018, a government-run survey dating back to 2014, was released by President Hassan Rouhani, showing that 49.8% of Iranians were against compulsory or mandatory hijab.
+In 2018, a government-run survey dating back to 2014 was released by President Hassan Rouhani, showing that 49.8% of Iranians were against compulsory or mandatory hijab.
 The report was released by the Center for Strategic Studies, the research arm of the Iranian President's office, and was titled "Report of the first hijab special meeting" in July 2014 in a PDF format.

 On 2 February 2018, a poll conducted by the Center for International and Security Studies at Maryland (CISSM) showed that a few Iranians agreed with "changing Iran's political system or relaxing strict Islamic law".

 An independent survey by GAMAAN conducted in 2020 showed that 58% of Iranians did not believe in hijab altogether, and 72% were against compulsory hijab rules.
 Only 15% insisted on the legal obligation to wear it in public.

-Iran is the only country in the world that requires non-Muslim resident women to wear a headscarf.
+Iran is the only country in the world that requires non-Muslim female residents to wear a headscarf.
 In January 2018, a Chinese female musician had a black cloth placed over her head after her hijab fell off in the middle of her concert performance.
 The event was described as "suppression", "humiliating", and "shameful".